The Banking Regulation Review: International Initiatives

-The Basel Committee on Banking Supervision has its origins in the financial market turmoil that followed the breakdown of the Bretton Woods system of managed exchange rates in 1973, which led to a number of banks across the globe incurring large foreign currency losses, with some forced to close as a result.
-In response to these and other disruptions in the international financial markets, the central bank governors of the G10 countries established a Committee on Banking Regulations and Supervisory Practices, later renamed the Basel Committee.
+The Basel Committee has its origins in the financial market turmoil that followed the breakdown of the Bretton Woods system of managed exchange rates in 1973, which led to a number of banks across the globe incurring large foreign currency losses, with some forced to close as a result.
+In response to these and other disruptions in the international financial markets, the central bank governors of the G10 countries established a Committee on Banking Regulations and Supervisory Practices, later renamed the Basel Committee on Banking Supervision.
 At the outset, one important aim of the Committee's work was to close gaps in international supervisory coverage so that no foreign banking establishment would escape supervision, and supervision would be adequate and consistent across member jurisdictions.
 A number of principles and standards on sharing supervisory responsibility and exchanging information between the regulatory authorities followed, laying down the foundation for supervision of internationally active banks.

-Basel II was based on three pillars that were intended to be interdependent and mutually reinforcing and remain applicable today:
+Basel II was based on three pillars that were intended to be interdependent and mutually reinforcing, and remain applicable today:

 - Pillar 1 (minimum capital standards) set out the minimum capital requirements for banks;